obartunov/sqljsondoc/README.jsonpath.md

   4 |  5 |     2
 (4 rows)
 ```
 A regular column supports columns of scalar type.
-The column is produced using the semantics of JSON_VALUE, so it is possible to specify all  behavior clauses of JSON_VALUE, for example,  an optional ON EMPTY and ON ERROR clauses.
+The column is produced using the semantics of `JSON_VALUE`, so it is possible to specify all  behavior clauses of `JSON_VALUE`, for example,  an optional `ON EMPTY` and `ON ERROR` clauses.

  The column has an **optional** path expression, called the column pattern, which can be defaulted from the column name.
 The column pattern is used to search for the column within the current SQL/JSON item produced by the row pattern.
 ```sql